-Quality of RIA Studies analyzing the impact of regulatory impact assessments (RIA) have Process stated that, although the initial skepticism of administrative bodies toward RIA Score: 3 has been overcome, the content of assessments has been too general and often tended to justify the need for action rather than attempt a critical, wellgrounded, assessment.
+Quality of RIA Process Score: 3 Studies analyzing the impact of regulatory impact assessments (RIA) have stated that, although the initial skepticism of administrative bodies toward RIA has been overcome, the content of assessments has been too general and often tended to justify the need for action rather than attempt a critical, well-grounded, assessment.
 In addition, there are few international comparisons when examining possible alternatives.
 The assessments are conducted by stakeholders with a perspective of fighting for or against a policy measure.
 Thus, in general, such assessments have little to recommend them.

-Sustainability There is no real systematic sustainability strategy except in the ministries, where EU regulations require such an examination.
+Sustainability Check Score: 3 There is no real systematic sustainability strategy except in the ministries, where EU regulations require such an examination.
+In most instances, political jockeying tends to prevail over policy analysis.